arktypeio/arktype/pkgs/model/README.md

 #### Tuple

-Tuple definitions are useful for fixed-length lists and are represented as expected.
+Tuple definitions are useful for fixed-length lists and are represented as array literals.

 ```ts
 const bar = model([